calithos4136/bashCrawler/README.md

 # bashCrawler
-a web crawler and image extractor written in bash, mainly for the website 'https://yande.re'
+a web crawler and image extractor written in bash, mainly for the website 'https://yande.re' <-- NOTE: nsfw link

 Simply download the bash file crawler.sh and run it from anywhere in your terminal.